athuler/PassioGo/docs/api.md

 ### `TransportationSystem.getRouteById()`

-Get all routes for the appropriate system.
+Get the route for the appropriate ID.

 **Input**: